lmtmc/operator_log/README.md

 ```
 The application will then be accessible at http://127.0.0.1:8050.

-### Log In:

-- Username: admin
-- Password: admin

-### Input Data:
+### Arriving:

-Fill in the form with the required information.
-The form is divided into three sections:
-- Date and Time (required)
-- Telescope Status (required and the default value is 'Not Ready')
-- Cancellations
-  - Not required if there's no cancellation
+- Click the "Arrive" button and the arrival time will be recorded in the database.

+### Facility Instruments Ready:

+- Click all the ready instrument and the submit button, then the instrument status will be recorded in the database.

+### Report A Problem:

-  - If there is a cancellation, the user can input the time and reason for the cancellation and click the 'Add' button to add the cancellation to the list.
+- Click the "Report A Problem" button and fill the information and click the 'report' button, the problem will be recorded in the database.
-  - The user can also remove a cancellation by selecting the cancellations and clicking the 'Remove' button.
-  - You can add and remove multiply cancellations

-### Save Data:
-If the operator wants to save the data and continue logging, click the 'Save' button.
-The data will be saved for the current session and be retrieved when the user logs in and selects 'Edit existing log' again.
-### Submit Data:

-Click the 'Submit' button.
-The data will first be validated.
-If validation is successful, the data will be saved to the database.
+- After the problem is resolved, click the "Fixed" button and the problem will be marked as resolved in the database.
-### View and download Log:
+- If another problem arises, repeat the above steps.

+### Leaving:

-- Click the 'Log' button in the navbar and select 'Log History' to display the data stored in the database.
+- Click the "Leave" button and the leave time will be recorded in the database.
-- Select the 'Download Log' button to download the data stored in the database as a CSV file.